maggit/futureproject.github.com/stack/index.md

 ### Benefits
 - We can run software, which it turns out is impossible without computers.
 - We can run *powerful* software, which is impossible without powerful computers.
+- We can give our work and home lives separate contexts.
 - We can hire people who aren't wealthy enough to buy their own computers.
-- We can give our work and home lives separate contexts.
 - Fixing a bug for one person's device will fix it for everyone.

 ### Costs
 - Device Leasing: $40k/yr
 - IT Support: $60k/yr
 - LTE Data: $40k/yr
-- Total: $140,000 annual
+- Total: $140k/yr

 ### Setup Time
 - 2 months